 - Typos and grammar errors

 - Inconsistencies in the work’s style or layout

 - Other issues that might ruin the reader’s experience

 Online proofreaders can proof any type of written content, such as novels, children’s books, blog posts, legal documents, transcripts, resumes, magazines, newspapers, websites pages, textbooks, and so on.

 It takes a certain “eagle eye” to be good at proofreading, but the gig can be very rewarding.

 Still interested?
 Yeah?
 That’s awesome!

-What qualifications do you need to become a proofreader?
+Do you need qualifications to become a proofreader?

-The good news is that you don’t have to have a college degree to make money as a proofreader.
+The good news is that you don’t have to have a college degree or proofreader certification to make money as a proofreader.
 Having a degree related to writing can be helpful, but it’s not always necessary.